CaseFacts: A Benchmark for Legal Fact-Checking and Precedent Retrieval: Related Work

 \paragraph{Legal Reasoning and Benchmarks.} Recent efforts have established robust benchmarks to evaluate Large Language Models (LLMs) on legal tasks.
 LegalBench~\cite{guha2023legalbenchcollaborativelybuiltbenchmark} provides a comprehensive suite of tasks ranging from clause classification to rule application.
 While LegalBench covers various aspects of legal reasoning, none of its constituent tasks directly tackle the problem of automated fact-checking, where a system must verify an external claim against a corpus.
 Our work can be viewed as a synthesis of multiple LegalBench reasoning skills---requiring both the retrieval of relevant precedent and the entailment capabilities necessary to verify a claim.

 Similarly, CaseHOLD~\cite{zheng2021doespretraininghelpassessing} focuses on identifying case holdings---the governing legal rules applied to specific facts that serve as binding precedent.
 However, this benchmark operates strictly within the formal legal register, using judicial citations as prompts rather than colloquial claims.
 Additionally, it frames the task as multiple-choice matching where distractors are simply irrelevant precedents selected via TF-IDF, rather than the adversarial distortions found in real-world misinformation.
-Our benchmark addresses these gaps by verifying informal assertions against formal rulings, testing resilience against subtle misinterpretations rather than just retrieval precision.
+The Competition on Legal Information Extraction/Entailment~\cite{COLIEE} similarly addresses case law retrieval and entailment, but operates over formal legal texts in a formal-to-formal setting.
+Our benchmark addresses these gaps by verifying informal assertions against formal rulings, testing resilience against subtle misinterpretations rather than just formal document retrieval precision.

 \paragraph{The Semantic Gap in Legal Retrieval} A primary challenge in legal fact-checking is the linguistic disparity between colloquial claims and formal legal texts. \citet{chen2025-retrieving} and \citet{mori2025assessingperformancegaplexical} investigate this friction, highlighting the difficulty of retrieving relevant legal provisions using informal or layperson queries.
 This issue is further compounded by the structural complexity of legal documents; \citet{reuter-etal-2025-towards} identify that lexical redundancy and fragmented information in legal datasets cause standard RAG systems to fail frequently.
 Similarly, \citet{sym17050633} argue that traditional semantic similarity metrics often miss the nuanced relevance of statutes, requiring dynamic adaptation rather than static retrieval.
 The limited performance observed in these studies underscores the difficulty of the task and motivates our focus on bridging the gap between informal political discourse and the technical language of SCOTUS opinions.